-- Students receive a resource list in January.
-Previous reading lists are also posted on the DS Resources Blackboard site online. - Students enroll in 2 credits of 890 during spring semester (pass/fail), supervised by their advisor.
+- A qualifying exam resource manual is posted on the "Dev Sci Resources" Blackboard organization online.
+A set of sample exam questions is also posted there. - Students enroll in 2 credits of 890 during spring semester (pass/fail), supervised by their advisor.
 The sole assignment is to prepare for the exam.
 Plans for preparation and time management should be discussed with the advisor. - Students must write and submit 2 sample questions to the chair of the QE committee by April 1. - All four questions for the exam will be provided to students on the Monday after the semester ends in May. - Students may not discuss the exam questions or answers with other students at any time.
 Students will sign a form stating this (please see last page of the manual). - Students enroll in 2 credits of 890 during the summer (pass/fail).
-The sole assignment is to complete the exam. - A written response to one question is due at the end of each week from the date the exam questions were first provided.
+The sole assignment is to complete the exam. - A written response to one question is due each week at the same day and time during the exam period.
 Students are required to submit an electronic copy of each response.
 Late submissions will not be accepted. - Students will receive feedback and grades on their exams within 2 weeks after the submission of the final response of the final student submission. - If students need to revise and resubmit a response, that revised response is due 1 week after grades are received.